weitongruan/weitongruan.github.io/coding/data_structure/tree/recover_binary_search_tree.md

 node.val < prev.val
 ```

-For the first swaped node, the node in the wrong position  should be **prev**, while for the second, it should be the **node**.
+For the first swapped node, the node in the wrong position  should be **prev**, while for the second, it should be the **node**.

 Up to here, we almost have a general idea of what this algorithm should look like.
 It will perform an **in-order traversal** of the tree, which takes **O(n)** time.
-In terms of space, because of the recursive call, it's **O(logn)**.
+In terms of space, because of the recursive call, it’s **O(n)**.

 ***
 #### Corner cases:

-Need to pay attention to the cases where there are fewer than two nodes in the tree.
+Need to pay attention to the case where the swapped nodes are next to each other.

 ***
 #### Codes: